7 STEPS TO CONFIDENCE IN COMPREHENSION

 Comprehension means the ability to understand something: making sense of what you read.
 Where better to start than with some reading?
 Get your child a dictionary, and, if they will be persuaded, a small notebook to make a note of new words.
 Read with your child and discuss meanings with them.
-Talk to your child - use elaborate language sometimes - and don’t talk down to them…. ever!
+Consider using 'big' words in conversations and don’t talk down …. ever!

 If you speak Spanish, Italian or French at home, your child should have more insight into the meanings of words.
 Etymology is the study of the origin of words.
 And children who learn Latin or Greek, or who can speak another language, should be better equipped at spotting root words, prefixes and stems which will help them work out the meaning of words they don’t know.
 For example, tele is derived from Greek meaning far off, so a child might be able to work out that tele-photo is a photo of something far away, and tele-vision is the device that helps you see something far away.
 You get the idea.
 I love this book: it can definitely help with understanding if your child wants to have a go at some Latin and Greek.

-When they practise comprehension tests, it's worth bearing in mind that you can teach a child to recognise the difficulty and level of answer required by looking at the mark scheme.
+When your child practises comprehension tests, it's worth bearing in mind that you can teach a child to recognise the difficulty and level of answer required by looking at the mark scheme.
 If there is 1 mark given, the answer should be straightforward.
 3 marks might require 3 points, or one fully developed answer, and 6 marks might require 2 or 3 fully developed answers.

 4. SENTENCE STARTERS